 A Step-By-Step Guide To The Divorce Process in Texas

-Connect With A Divorce Lawyer
+1. Connect With A Divorce Lawyer

-Establishing Grounds for Divorce
+2. Establish Grounds for Divorce in Texas

-Before you can file a petition for divorce with the district court, Texas law requires that you identify grounds for divorce.
+Before you can file a petition for divorce with the district court, Texas law requires that you establish grounds for divorce.
 This essentially means that you must provide a (legally) valid reason for divorcing before you can proceed.

 To justify the dissolution of your marriage to the court, Texas Family Code provides seven grounds that you can claim:

-- Insupportability (a.k.a. no-fault) This essentially refers to irreconcilable differences or simply a marriage that you wish to end but that does not qualify for one of the other six grounds for divorce)
+- Insupportability (a.k.a. no-fault.
+This essentially refers to irreconcilable differences, or simply a marriage that you wish to end but that does not qualify for one of the other six grounds for divorce)

 - Felony Criminal Conviction